Terminate the rental of business premises - here's how!

 How does the objection have to be submitted?

-The objection of a termination must be submitted within 30 days after receipt of the termination at the mediation authority responsible for the rental property concerned, and for temporary rental agreements, within 60 days prior to expiration of the contractual term.
+The objection of a termination must be submitted within 30 days after receipt of the termination at the mediation authority responsible for the rental property concerned, and for temporary rental agreements.

 When does the 30-day objection period start?